Forge of Heaven: Plot summaryForge of Heaven takes place several centuries after Hammerfall. The transformation of Marak's World is monitored on the ground by Marak, assisted by Luz and Ian, and planetary watchers on Concord Station using taps, nanocele implants that enable watchers and those on the planet to communicate with one another. Kekellen, the ondat's representative on the station, whom no one has ever seen, is particularly interested in Marak and his activities, and uses it to help understand humans. Procyon is Marak's watcher on Concord.

 Unannounced, a ship from Earth arrives at the station and Earth ambassador Andreas Gide demands to interrogate Procyon about whether illegal First Movement technology is leaving the planet.
 Fearing Outsider contamination, Gide enters the station in a sealed mobile containment unit.
 Procyon assures Gide that, to his knowledge, no illicit technology is leaving the planet, but as the interview ends, Gide is shot at with an armor-piercing shell, which breaches his containment field.
 Gide is taken to hospital on the station, but because he has now been exposed to Outsider "contaminates", he is unable to return to the Earth ship.
-Procycon, concussed from the blast, wanders off and is soon lost in the station's corridors.
+Procyon, concussed from the blast, wanders off and is soon lost in the station's corridors.

 Procyon's disappearance causes problems for the Planetary Observations Office, which oversees communications with the world below.
-Marak, who has become dependent on Procycon, demands to know what has happened to his watcher.
+Marak, who has become dependent on Procyon, demands to know what has happened to his watcher.
 Kekellen, concerned about the disruption of the Planetary Observation Project, intervenes.
-Using station maintenance robots, he rescues Procycon, but implants a tap in him, enabling Kekellen to keep in touch with him.
+Using station maintenance robots, he rescues Procyon, but implants a tap in him, enabling Kekellen to keep in touch with him.

 It is revealed that Movement technology was leaked from the planet via the Ila's watcher on Concord and exported to Orb, a nearby station where sophisticated illicits were being manufactured.
 The Ila inadvertently kills her watcher when she attempts to hack Concord's tap system.
 With the help of the ondat, Movement operatives on Concord are neutralized and their conduit to Orb is severed.

 Project operations on Concord resume and Procyon returns to work as Marak's tap.
 On the planet, geological upheavals have resulted in a new sea forming with new weather patterns and the promise of new life evolving.
 The ondat, via Procyon, are now closer to Marak's World and is able to watch the planet's rebirth first hand.